kaziema/ruby/README.md

 ## License

 [Business Source License 1.1](LICENSE).
-This is a source available, not open source, and

-the distinction matters enough that we are not going to blur it.
+This is a source available, not open source, and the distinction matters enough that we are not going to blur it.
 Use it for anything, including commercial work, and sell everything you make with it.
-Do not

-Take this code and ship a competing editor.
-Each released version converts to GPL v3

-years after its release.
+Do not take this code and ship a competing editor.
+Each released version converts to GPL v3 years after its release.

 The bundled preset packs are not in this repo and are not covered by this license.